scnerd/the_easy_dollar/_sources/investing/keeping-it-simple/the-power-of-compound-growth.md

 ## How do I compound my investments?

 So this is all great in theory, but practically, how do you actually make this happen?
-Well, assuming you already have opened an investment account (here's my article on doing so if you haven't yet, coming soon), you're probably already doing this.
+Well, assuming you already have [opened an investment account](where-to-invest), you're probably already doing this.

 Most investments, when you make them, will either default to compounding or offer you an option such as "automatically reinvest dividends".
 Just make sure that anytime your investments generate income (not merely increase in value), that that income is used, as soon as possible, to purchase more of the same investments.
 Again, this is typically the default behavior in most mutual funds if you don't specifically request otherwise.